 Potassium iodide (KI) is available at no cost to people who live or work within 10 miles of the Cook Nuclear Plant in Berrien County, Michigan.
 This insert explains what KI is used for and how you can get it.
-To get your KI tablets, please read the information in this calendar, complete the voucher on the next page and take it to one of the participating pharmacies listed.
+To get your KI tablets, please read the information in this calendar, complete the voucher below, and take it to one of the participating pharmacies listed.
 Please get your tablets now so you are ready if you are ever asked to take them.
 You will NOT be able to get KI from the pharmacy during a nuclear plant emergency.

 If you already have KI tablets from this program, check the expiration date on the box.
-If it has expired, go to one of the pharmacies listed on the next page to replace your KI with a new supply.
+If it has expired, go to one of the pharmacies listed below to replace your KI with a new supply.

 The Michigan Department of Health and Human Services (MDHHS) runs the KI program.
-For more information, contact:

-Phone: 517-335-8150 (8 a.m. to 5 p.m.)
-Email: mdhhs-ki@michigan.gov Online: www.michigan.gov/ki
+For more information, contact: PHONE: 517-335-8150 (8 a.m. to 5 p.m.)
+EMAIL: mdhhs-ki@michigan.gov ONLINE: www.michigan.gov/ki